Growing Strawflower from Seeds | Everlasting Flower

 - Dollar Seed Strawflowers – Poor germination or none at all

 Many strawflower seedlings germinated within the first week and our tray was quite full by the second week.
 Some cells remained totally devoid of any seedlings – the tall mix and Dollar Seed strawflowers.

 It’s so exciting to be growing strawflowers – a unique flower variety that will allow us to enjoy color all year long!

 There’s so much to love about the strawflower plant – vivid colors, unusual papery texture, ability to dry successfully for longstanding blooms.

 I am actually planning to leave quite a few strawflowers on a few plants long enough to produce seeds for next year.
 This was a popular seed swap flower!

-Strawflower seeds collecting is not easy from what I’ve heard, but I am up to the challenge and know our girls will be, too.
+Collecting seeds from these flowers is not easy from what I’ve heard, but I am up to the challenge and know our girls will be, too.
 I’m planning to put together a post on how to harvest seeds when the time comes.

 Besides that, I am hoping some strawflower blooms will hold their brilliant color through the winter so I can enjoy them with a fresh blanket of snow in our yard. #goals!!